vinceskahan/v5wiki/installer-options.md

 + easy, but with caveats: `sudo python3 setup.py install`
 + everything in a single directory
 + easy to maintain multiple concurrent versions for development
-+ Root privileges not required.
++ Root privileges not required for install, possibly required to run

 Cons